estebanmunchjones2019/web-components-intro-article/Readme.md

-_Acknowledgments: the content of this article was inspired by [Nikos Tsokos](https://twitter.com/n_tsokos), member of [Scotland's Angular Meetup](https://www.youtube.com/channel/UCWIfQn9vUayDkzrrDIjdAjg)_.
+_Special thanks to: [Nikos Tsokos](https://twitter.com/n_tsokos), member of [Scotland's Angular Meetup](https://www.youtube.com/channel/UCWIfQn9vUayDkzrrDIjdAjg) who inspired me to write this article,  [Gonzalo Aguirre](https://twitter.com/\_gonaguirre) Co-Founder & CTO of [Underscope](https://underscope.io), and my fiancée Sarah Acheson for reviewing it._

-**Note: when you copy and paste code from the code snippets, don't include the top comment that tells the name of the file, like `//App.js` or `//index.html`.**
+**Note: when you copy and paste code from the code snippets, don't include the top comment that tells the name of the file, like `//App.js` or `//index.html` because it may break your code.**

 ## What are web components?

 Web Components are a set of web platform APIs that allow you to **create new custom, reusable, encapsulated HTML tags** to use in web pages and web apps.

-For example, we can create our new component called  `<my-web-component>`  for example, with it's unique styling and functionality, and use it in **any JS framework or library** .
-And besides that, it works across **all modern browsers**!
-Sounds too good to be true, doesn't it?
+For example, we can create our new component called  `<my-web-component>`, with its unique styling and functionality, and use it in **any JavaScript framework or library** .
+And besides that, it works across **[most modern browsers!](https://caniuse.com/?search=web%20components)** Sounds too good to be true, doesn't it?

-The fact that these components are framework agnostic, makes creators of components libraries more profitable and future proof as well.
+The fact that these components are framework agnostic, makes creators of component libraries more profitable and future proof as well.
 This is why this is the next big thing and you should consider getting on board in these early days and take advantage of it.

 If you want to have some extra reading, visit the official website of Web Components at [webcomponents.org](https://www.webcomponents.org/) and the MDN Docs at [developer.mozilla.org/en-US/docs/Web/Web_Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components).